sth/httpstatus/README.md

 # httpstatus

-Scripts to check the HTTP status code for an URL
+Shell scripts to check the HTTP status code for an URL

 ## Usage